+and minimalist.
 There are many things tasty about Japan.
 In Nagoya alone, we have spicy tebasaki, rich miso, and crispy hitsumabushi.
-But let’s face it, Japanese beer is not precisely flavorsome.
-Those wanting to interject a little piquancy to their beer are forced in the direction of a Red Eye, a beer with tomato juice in it, which, let’s face it, is just plain wrong.
+But let’s face it, the standard Japanese beer is not precisely flavorsome.
+Those wanting to interject a little piquancy into their beer are forced in the direction of a Red Eye, a beer and tomato juice cocktail which, let’s face it, is just plain wrong.

 Fortunately, for those of you living in and around Nagoya, you may have discovered that there has been a craft beer revolution going on, with places springing up all over.
 Here is the JIS guide to the places you should be hitting up to get your beery fix.

-Hopbuds is perhaps my favorite craft beer place in all of the city.
-Run by husband and wife team Jamie and Kayoko, this place claims (with good reason) to have the largest craft beer selection in the city, with around 120 bottles to choose from.
-Focusing primarily on America’s west coast, they also do a fine line in Japanese brews, particularly Shiga Kogen, Baird and Shonan Beer, the latter of whom Hopbuds (along with some other Nagoya brewers) teamed up with in 2017 to create Blessing in Disguise, a triple IPA that, at 10%, I almost reconsidered having a third.
-Almost.
+Perhaps my favorite craft beer spot in town, run by husband and wife team Jamie and Kayoko, Hopbuds claims (with good reason) to have the largest craft beer selection in the city, with around 120 different bottles to choose from.
+Focusing primarily on America’s west coast, they also do a fine line in Japanese brews, particularly Shiga Kogen, Baird, and Shonan Beer.

 Being more of a bottle shop than a bar (although they do have two taps, and you are very much encouraged to drink on the premises before taking home a few bottles) means that they are not restricted quite so much by taxes, and thus are a fair a bit cheaper than other places.
 They also have a great community around them and put on events from time to time.
 Keep an eye out on their Facebook page for details of what is coming up.

-Part of the Okadaya Liquors empire that also includes craft beer pubs Keg and Grillman, Y Market Brewing is a stylish bar that sells a variety of ales and beers, all of which you can see brewing in the ground floor brewery as you walk up to the bar itself.
+Part of the Okadaya Liquors empire that also includes craft beer pubs Keg and Grillman, Y Market Brewing is a stylish bar that sells a variety of ales and beers.
 The décor is bright and edgy with nods towards contemporary Scandinavian design, yet adorned with Mexican paraphernalia that matches the cuisine, an extensive tapas selection as well as nachos and quesadillas (with perhaps the pick of the bunch being the chicken, gorgonzola and honey).
-Fortunately, the food and cocktail menu is in English, so if you struggle with the local lingo, you can order your grub safely.
+Fortunately, the food and cocktail menu is in English, so if you struggle with the local dialect, you can order your grub safely.

 On the many times that I have visited, the beer menu has been entirely different, and I have tried all manner of IPAs and lagers, each excellent.
-If there is one complaint, it’s that their beers tend to aim towards the Japanese palate (i.e., a little on the weak side) and with a reliance on the citra hop, they can get a little samey.
+If there is one complaint, it’s that their beers tend to aim towards the Japanese palate (i.e., a little on the weak side), and with a reliance on the citra hop, they can get a bit samey.

 Being in Fushimi, over by the Bank of Brazil, Brick Lane is a favorite for many tourists staying at the Hilton, but it’s also a big hit with both Nagoya’s Japanese and ex-pat beer-loving community.
-Another husband and wife team (which is not the only connection with Hopbuds as the two bars are incredibly supportive of each other, and you are likely to find the owners of each frequenting the others’ place with regularity) they have created a funky spot, with a clean, uncluttered appearance and an airy feel and, most conveniently, are English speakers (well, they have have to be.
+Another husband and wife team, Junya and Akiko, have created a funky spot with a clean, uncluttered appearance and an airy feel.
+Most conveniently for our readers, they are English speakers (well, they have have to be.
 They spend so much time in America checking out the beer!)